AbdelrahmanSalem9/Functions-Plotter/README.md

  - pip install tk

 # Notes
-- As the program works for polynomial functions the ranges must be continous also
+- The input function should be defined in continous range eg 1/x can't be defined with 0
-- All snips of the program and test functions included in the img folder
+- All snips of the program and test functions included in the img folder, I tried to test all possible functions randomly but due to eval function maybe unexpected happens with test some functions

 # Run
 to run the app